theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Increased Bloater Cloud size by 5 times and 2 times for the Blood variant
 ~ NPCs will actively avoid modded Bloater Gas
 ~ Several items from Heartland can be used in the main game
-~ Bloater Poison Gland harvest is enabled by default
 ~ You may now have a max of 8 outpost
 ~ Enclaves spawn as a group of 5 people
 ~ Enclaves no longer disband when recruiting one of their people